Skip to main content

 Jupiter Predict is a prediction market platform on Solana.
 It lets you trade on the outcome of real-world events by buying YES or NO contracts.
 If your prediction is correct, each winning contract pays $1 USDC.
 If your prediction is wrong, the contract expires worthless.

-Browse shows events across all categories, typically with longer time horizons (elections, championships, economic decisions).
+Browse lists events across all categories, typically with longer time horizons (elections, championships, economic decisions).
 Markets are sourced from Kalshi and Polymarket.Degen focuses on short-duration micro-bets on crypto price movements.
 You predict whether a token’s price will go Up or Down within a 5-minute or 15-minute window.Both sections use the same wallet, the same USDC token, and the same contract logic ($1 payout per winning contract).

 The Leaderboard is a public ranking of traders on Jupiter Predict.
 You can sort by PnL, Volume, or Win Rate, and filter by time period (All Time, Weekly, Monthly).
 Traders are identified by their truncated wallet address.